 Reaxys Guide from University of Texas

-To make ChemDraw your default editor, install the following two plugins, replace the generic group file in ChemDraw and register for Reaxys, then go to "My Settings" and set your structure editor to ChemDraw.
+To make ChemDraw your default editor, install the following two plugins, and register for Reaxys, then go to "My Settings" and set your structure editor to ChemDraw.

 CambridgeSoft Plugin - You may need to login to CambridgeSoft.
 You can use the user name and password from when you registered to download ChemDraw.
 Select the free item to put in shopping cart.
 Process the order and receive an email with another link to use to download the plugin.